antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 | **Mobile** |  216 fps | 378 fps |
 | **Forward+** | 165 fps | 244 fps |

-Initial findings is that the `Mobile` renderer performs the best.  `Compatibility` renderer performs the worst.
+Initial findings is that the `Mobile` renderer performs the best.

 ## Blender Add-On Guide